erlingrognli/mrs/poster_suppl.md

 ## Prior distributions in the model

+We generally use weakly informative priors in this model.
+These are priors that rule out a priori implausible regions of the parameter space, but that otherwise are quite wide and not informative about directions of effects or such.
+The model is also specified with hierarchical priors on the effects of EOS, OCD, age and female gender.
+The coefficients for the various brain regions are given a joint normal prior, with the mean and variance of those priors constituting hyperparameters of the model.
+These are in turn given priors (hyperpriors).
+The advantage of this is that even though we may not have prior knowledge of the direction and magnitude of effects per region, we can usually say something about a reasonable range of effect sizes.

+### Priors on regression coefficients

+For the means of the coefficients for EOS, OCD, age and female gender across brain structures, we set normal priors with a mean of 0 and standard deviation of 0.5.
+This encodes an assumption that the average multiplicative effect of these variables on cortical area or subcortical volume is between .37 and 2.66 with 95% certainty, and that the most likely average multiplicative effect is 1 (i.e. no effect at all).

+For the standard deviations of the coefficients for EOS, OCD, age and female gender across brain structures we set a lognormal prior with mean -1 and standard deviation 1.
+This encodes an assumption that the average multiplicative deviation of effects across structures is not likely to be zero, but not larger than 7 - which is hardly a strong assumption.

+### Priors on participant random effects and intracranial volume

+As the model contains measurements across the hemispheres nested within structures, then nested within participants, we need to model subject level random effects.
+At the same time, intracranial volume is often used to adjust analyses, to account for differences in brain region size due to differences in head size alone.
+We therefore regress the participant random effects on standardized intracranial volume, in practice informing the random effects per participant by the measurements of intracranial volume, while allowing the error distribution of the regression to capture the rest of the distribution of participant random effects.
+We set a Normal(0, 0.5) distribution on the regression coefficient and a Half-normal(0, .25) distribution on the errors.
+The latter implies an assumption that the average multiplicative deviation from the expectation for a subject random effect, conditional on intracranial volume is within 1.6.

+### Priors on brain region random effects

+We also need to model the differences between brain regions.
+The model has an overall intercept, and the regionwise random effects are then given a sum-to-zero constraint, to avoid unidentifiability.
+The overall intercept is scaled differently for area and volume.
+We set a quite wide prior on the regionwise random effects, with a Half-Normal(0, .8) distribution.
+This assumes that the average multiplicative deviation from the overall intercept is within 5.
+A multiplier is also applied to the variance of these, due to the sum-to-zero constraint (as shown in code by Sean Pinkney, with reference to “Fraser, D. A. S. (1951).
+Normal Samples With Linear Constraints and Given Variances.
+Canadian Journal of Mathematics, 3, 363–366. <doi:10.4153/CJM-1951-041-9>”.)

+### Error distributions

+The model is fitted with separate error variances for each structure.
+These are all given Half-Normal(0,1) priors, assuming that its unlikely that any observation will be more than 7 times larger or smaller than predicted, which is again not a particularly strong assumption given the overall model.

 ## Posterior predictive checking

 To evaluate model fit, we can use posterior predictive checking.
 If the